Dog Obesity:

 - Living a sedentary lifestyle with very limited exercise

-dysplasia limits the amount of exercise a dog can have which affects
+- Health conditions such as arthritis or hip dysplasia limit the amount of exercise a dog can have, which affects their weight as a result.

 - Metabolic disorders such as hypothyroidism.